michelcrypt4d4mus/clown_sort/README.md

 # they just show you what will happen if you run again with the --execute flag)
 sort_screenshots

-# Execute default cryptocurrency sort rules against ~/Pictures/Screenshots
+# Execute default cryptocurrency sort rules against ~/Pictures/Screenshots with debug logging
-sort_screenshots --execute
+sort_screenshots --execute --debug

 # Sort a different directory of screenshots
 sort_screenshots --screenshots-dir /Users/hrollins/Pictures/get_in_the_van/tourphotos --execute